- Woody Allen

 - Release Date

-Woody Allen’s latest film Vicky Cristina Barcelona actually feels like a Woody Allen film.
+Woody Allen’s latest film, Vicky Cristina Barcelona, actually feels like a Woody Allen film.
 That’s something I’ve been unable to say of his work for more than a decade now.
 It contains wonderfully written dialogue.
 The characters feel like splinters of the author’s personality.
 His narrative is pure fantasy with a hint of emotional realism.
 The unobtrusive camerawork remains unthreatening and unpretentious.
-And as always, Allen’s penchant for inspired casting pays off, here with names like Javier Bardem and Rebecca Hall.
-These are the characteristics that established Allen’s place in film history with pictures like Annie Hall, Crimes and Misdemeanors, and Manhattan.
+And as always with his best work, Allen’s penchant for inspired casting pays off, here with names like Javier Bardem and Rebecca Hall.
+These are the characteristics that established Allen’s place in film history with pictures such as Annie Hall, Crimes and Misdemeanors, and Manhattan.

-An anonymous narrator tells the story about two American tourists arriving in Barcelona for a two-month holiday in July and August.
-The narrator’s voice is straightforward and objective; this device is rarely effective in film, only successful in cases where a dramatic or fantastical or in some way unnatural tale is told.
+An anonymous narrator tells the story of two American tourists arriving in Barcelona for a two-month holiday in July and August.
+The narrator’s voice is straightforward and objective.
+This device is rarely effective in film, and only successful in cases where a dramatic or fantastical, or in some way unnatural, tale is told.
 This is how we know it’s fiction.
 Vicky (Rebecca Hall) is studying for her grad thesis in “Catalonian Identity” and her would-be photographer friend Cristina (Scarlett Johansson) is along for the scenery.
-They’re staying with Vicky’s relatives Judy and Mark (Patricia Clarkson and Kevin Dunn), the kind of Woody Allen married couple that seems frivolous at first but whose relationship we later see offers a preamble to the entire plot.
+They’re staying with Vicky’s relatives Judy and Mark (Patricia Clarkson and Kevin Dunn), the kind of Woody Allen married couple that seems frivolous at first but whose relationship, we later see, offers a preamble to the entire plot.

-Juan Antonio is someone people know in Barcelona, both as a painter and for his romantic exploits, including his messy divorce from ex-wife Maria Elena (Penelope Cruz) that resulted in a near-fatal stabbing.
-Regardless, Vicky finds herself admitting her curious and conflicted feelings for him, despite her impending marriage to dull American businessman Doug (Chris Messina).
+Juan Antonio is someone people know in Barcelona, both as a painter and for his romantic exploits, including his messy divorce from ex-wife Maria Elena (Penélope Cruz), which resulted in a near-fatal stabbing.
+Regardless, Vicky finds herself admitting her curious and conflicted feelings for him, despite her impending marriage to a dull American businessman, Doug (Chris Messina).
 Juan Antonio and his ex have a love that doesn’t work, and yet they are completely right for each other; they both claim some raw element is missing to complete their equation.
 The missing element becomes Cristina.
 Only in an emotional ménage-à-trois can Juan Antonio, Maria Elena, and Cristina find peace.
 I suppose their logic is that if everything is open and there’s a mutual understanding as to the nature of the relationship, what hurt could come of it?
 Herein resides the (typically male) fantasy.

 Bardem portrays Juan Antonio as intense, romantic, and honest—the complete opposite of his character from Love in the Time of Cholera, an absurd film.
-And Penelope Cruz, someone I’ve often dismissed in the past, brings a firestorm of emotions to the screen; clearly, working in her own language she’s much more comfortable.
-Johansson remains unimpressive, but serviceable for her role.
-The real star here is not a “name” at all: newcomer Rebecca Hall is probably best recognized from The Prestige where she played the ignored wife of Christian Bale’s character.
+And Cruz, whose Hollywood track record has been unfortunate, brings a firestorm of emotions to the screen.
+Clearly, she’s much more comfortable working in her own language.
+Johansson remains serviceable for her role, though better used in Allen’s Match Point.
+The real star here is not a “name” at all: newcomer Rebecca Hall is probably best recognized from The Prestige, where she played the ignored wife of Christian Bale’s character.
 Here she spouts Allen’s neurotic and torrential dialogue like a pro, giving it all the flavor of Diane Keaton or Mia Farrow in their days with the director.
-She steals the movie from the trio of attractive stars on the poster.
+She steals the movie from the trio of well-known stars on the poster.

-London provided Allen a setting ripe with upper-class refinement for Match Point, a brilliant excursion for into thriller territory; Scoop found little use of that same location.
-But with Cassandra’s Dream, which is not a film I would immediately designate as Allen-esque, he explored London’s seedy, murderous, human underworld.
+London provided Allen a setting ripe with upper-class refinement for Match Point, a brilliant excursion into thriller territory; Scoop found little use of that same location.
+But with Cassandra’s Dream, which is not a film I would immediately designate as Allen-esque, he explored London’s seedy, murderous underworld.
 Reflecting on his choices of environment, we realize that aside from his signature dialogue, Allen’s mise-en-scène provides a personal stamp.
-Locales seem to disappear in his work, seemingly only a background as two lovers or whoever walk and converse—such scenes are frequent in Allen’s oeuvre.
+Locales seem to disappear in his work, seemingly only background to lovers who walk and converse—such scenes are frequent in Allen’s oeuvre.
 Yet, although setting is secondary, it does not diminish its importance.
 He’s been writing and directing films for forty years, always in his own words, always with full control over his productions.
-Locations might change here and there, but they’re never unconscious to the story.
+Locations might change here and there, but they’re never unconscious of the story.
 He’s broadening his horizons with Vicky Cristina Barcelona to be sure, but then again, it’s as familiar and as charming as his most popular films.